Deep Reinforcement Learning for Wireless Scheduling in Distributed Networked Control: Distributed WNCS with Shared Wireless Resource

 \section{Distributed WNCS with Shared Wireless Resource}

 We consider a distributed WNCS system with $N$ plants and a central controller as illustrated in Fig.~\ref{fig:sys}.
+Each smart sensor employs a local Kalman filter.
 The output of plant $i$ is measured by smart sensor $i$, which sends pre-filtered measurements (local state estimates) to the controller.
-The controller applies a remote (state) estimator and a control algorithm for plant $i$.
-It then generates and sends a control signal to actuator $i$, thereby closing the loop.
-A key limitation of the WNCS is that smart sensor $i$ cannot communicate with actuator $i$ directly due to the spatial deployment.
-Instead, the uplink (sensor-controller) and downlink (controller-actuator) communications for the $N$ plants share a common wireless network with only $M$ frequency channels, where $M<2N$.
+The central controller applies a remote (state) estimator and a control algorithm for plant $i$.
+It then generates and sends a control signal to the actuator $i$, thereby closing the loop.
+The uplink (sensor-controller) and downlink (controller-actuator) communications for the $N$ plants share a common wireless network with only $M$ frequency channels, where $M<2N$.
 Thus, not every node is allowed to transmit at the same time and communications need to be scheduled.
-As shown in Fig.~\ref{fig:sys}, we shall focus on a setup where scheduling is done at the controller side, which schedules both the downlink and uplink transmissions.\footnote{Such a setup is practical, noting that most of the existing wireless communication systems including 5G support both uplink and downlink at base stations~\cite{3gpp.38.300}.}
+As shown in Fig.~\ref{fig:sys}, we shall focus on a setup where scheduling is done at the controller side, which schedules both the downlink and uplink transmissions.\footnote{Such a setup is practical, noting that most of the existing wireless communication systems, including 5G, support both uplink and downlink at base stations~\cite{3gpp.38.300}.}

-Each smart sensor has three modules: remote estimator, control algorithm and local Kalman filter.
-The first two modules are copies of the ones at the controller to reconstruct the control input of the plant.
-Such information is sent to the Kalman filter for accurate local state estimation.
-The details will be presented in the sequel.